Point-Map-Probabilities of a Point Process and Mecke's Invariant Measure Equation: Results

-Note that if instead of $\{\ccfpn\}_{n=1}^\infty$, $\{\cfpn\}_{n=1}^\infty$ has convergent subsequences with different limits, i.e. if the set of $g$ probabilities is not a singleton, then none of the $g$ probabilities satisfies (\ref{inveq}).
-However, it follows from Lemma \ref{lemcherche} that if $(\theta_g)_*$ is continuous, and if $\{\cfpn\}_{n=1}^\infty$ is relatively compact, then the set of $g$ probabilities of $\cp_0$ is compact, non empty and $(\theta_g)_*$-invariant.

-The conditions listed in the last theorem are all required.
-For some non-trivial \pom{}s, $\{\ccfpn\}_{n=1}^\infty$ has no convergent subsequence (see Subsection \ref{CEPM}), whereas for others, $\{\cfpn\}_{n=1}^\infty$ is convergent, but $\Thetg$ is not continuous at the limit and $\cfpi$ is not invariant under the action of $\Thetg$ (see Subsection \ref{sr}).
-The use of Ces\`aro limits is required too as for some \pom{}s, $\{\cfpn\}_{n=1}^\infty$ is not convergent, whereas $\{\ccfpn\}_{n=1}^\infty$ converges to a limit which satisfies (\ref{inveq}) (see Subsection \ref{nonuniqueconv.sub.}).
+\begin{rem} Here are some comments on the last theorem: \begin{enumerate} \item A sufficient condition for the existence of a converging subsequence in Theorem \ref{continv} is the relative compactness condition of Lemma \ref{kalen}. \item When the sequence $(\cfpn)_{n=1}^\infty$ converges to $\cfpi$, then $(\ccfpn)_{n=1}^\infty$ converges to $\cfpi$ too, and hence Theorem \ref{continv} implies the invariance of the $\g$-probability $\cfpi$ under the action of $\Thetg$, whenever $\Thetg$ has the required continuity. \item If instead of $(\ccfpn)_{n=1}^\infty$, $(\cfpn)_{n=1}^\infty$ has convergent subsequences with different limits, i.e., if the set of $\g$-probabilities is not a singleton, then none of the $\g$-probabilities satisfies (\ref{inveq}).
+However, it follows from Lemma \ref{lemcherche} in the appendix that if $(\theta_\g)_*$ is continuous, and if $(\cfpn)_{n=1}^\infty$ is relatively compact, then the set of $\g$-probabilities of $\cp_0$ is compact, non empty and $(\theta_\g)_*$-invariant. \item The conditions listed in Theorem \ref{continv} are all required.
+There exist \pomk{}s $f$ such that $(\ccfpn)_{n=1}^\infty$ has no convergent subsequence (see Subsection \ref{CEPM}); there also exist \pomk{}s $f$ such that $(\cfpn)_{n=1}^\infty$ is convergent, but $\Thetg$ is not continuous at the limit and $\cfpi$ is not invariant under the action of $\Thetg$ (see Subsection \ref{sr}).
+The use of Ces\`aro limits is required too as there exist \pomk{}s $f$ such that $(\cfpn)_{n=1}^\infty$ is not convergent, whereas $(\ccfpn)_{n=1}^\infty$ converges to a limit which satisfies (\ref{inveq}) (see Subsection \ref{nonuniqueconv.sub.}). \end{enumerate} \end{rem}